 - An HTC project that recognises the role of ensemble calculations in the E-CAM community and provides an adaptive framework that efficiently maps it to extreme-scale resources.
-This project will be carried out in collaboration with PRACE and will be implemented as a Python module. - A runtime system project that adapts an existing C++ mini-app (a "Minimal Espresso++" package (MESSPP)) to the HPX runtime system.
-The goal is to quantify the complexity of such a task, the effort required for it and the tuning required at development and runtime to make it efficient.
+This project will be carried out in collaboration with Partnership for Advanced Computing in Europe (PRACE) and will be implemented as a Python module. - A runtime system project that adapts an existing C++ mini-app (a "Minimal Espresso++" package (MESSPP)) to the HPX runtime system.
+The original goal wass to quantify the complexity of such a task, the effort required for it and the tuning required at development and runtime to make it efficient.